TosbackCgusBridge-Bot/CGUs-versions/Theregister/Privacy Policy.md

-The Register is owned and operated by Situation Publishing Limited
+The Register is owned and operated by Situation Publishing Limited.

 Situation Publishing Limited
 Unit 1